Tommy Edman Preview, Player Props: Cardinals vs. Mets

 Tommy Edman At The Plate

-- He has homered in 10 games this year (10.3%), leaving the park in 3% of his chances at the plate.
+- He has hit a long ball in 10.2% of his games this season, and 2.9% of his trips to the dish.

-- In 22 games this season (22.7%), Edman has picked up an RBI, and in seven of those games (7.2%) he had two or more.
+- Edman has an RBI in 23 of 98 games this season, with multiple RBI in seven of them.
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.